ynbh/walker/README.md

 There is a massive performance optimization here.
 But I quite don't know how to achieve that.
 Welp, I guess I will eventually figure it out.

+### Rate limits

+Since I don't wait between each request, some websites might enforce their rate-limiting policies on `walker`, and hence cause it to error out for URLs which are working perfectly fine.
+In these cases, if the API is returning semantic error codes, `walker` will display something like `429 Too Many Requests`.

+`walker` has a timeout of 5 seconds between each request.
+If the URL does not return a response within 5 seconds, it will error out and show that the operation was timed out.

 ## Examples

 Examples of what the data would look like after the process is over can be found in the [data](/data/) directory.
 All links in it are unique.
 However, the data simply only shows what links are _available_ on the website, and not if they are valid or not.
 To see what links are functional, download the binary from [download](/download/) and run it with a `--url` argument.